George Michael Steinbrenner

 - Died July 13, 2010 in Tampa, FL USA

-The owner of the New York Yankees since 1973, when he bought the team from CBS for $10 million, George Steinbrenner was well known for his implication in on-field decisions and his love of firing managers.
+The owner of the New York Yankees from 1973, when he bought the team from CBS for $10 million, until his death in 2010, George Steinbrenner was well known for his implication in on-field decisions and his love of firing managers.
 He hired and fired Billy Martin five times.
 In later years, he changed that reputation, sticking with Joe Torre as manager from 1996 to 2007.
 During his ownership of the club, the Yankees won the World Series seven times.

 Steinbrenner was the son of a wealthy shipping magnate from Cleveland, OH.
 After serving in the United States Air Force at the time of the Korean War, he was an assistant to legendary coach Woody Hayes at Ohio State University, then was a football coach at both Northwestern University and Purdue University.
+He was also a high school basketball coach at Aquinas College High School.
 After that, he took over the family shipping business, revitalizing and expanding the company, and also became chairman of the American Shipbuilding Company.
 He made his first foray into professional sports in the 1960s, taking an ownership stake in the Cleveland Pipers of the American Basketball League.
 However, the league and team went bankrupt after a season and a half.
-He then invested in Broadway shows with more success, meeting business partner James Nederlander in the process.
+He then invested in Broadway shows with more success, meeting business partner Robert Nederlander in the process.

 During his heyday, Steinbrenner was one of the most prominent and controversial figures in American sport.
 He relished the media attention that came with owning the Yankees, and did everything he could to bring titles to the franchise.
 That included opening his wallet for major free agent signings, starting with Catfish Hunter in 1975 - hence the common criticism that the Yankees bought their World Series titles - but also being involved in day-to-day decisions concerning the hiring and firing of general managers, managers and coaches, and the acquisition and trade of players.
 Many contended that his meddling actually decreased the number of Yankee titles, especially in the 1980s, as the unending whirlwind in the front office had a negative impact on the team's on-field performance.
 He was also known for his love-hate relationship with certain players, especially Reggie Jackson and Winfield.
 There were other strange incidents, for example his claim during the 1981 World Series that he had been attacked by two Los Angeles Dodgers fans in an elevator in his hotel.